mladen/mladen/README.md

 which are fields where the potential for beneficial impact is immense.

-Conversely, I consciously avoid industries like **gambling** and **pornography**, which do not align with my personal and professional values.
+On the other hand, I consciously avoid industries like **gambling** and **pornography**, which do not align with my personal and professional values.

 <!-- Linkedin icon with my link https://www.linkedin.com/in/mladenk/ -->
 <a href="https://www.linkedin.com/in/mladenk/">